Mitsunee/fgo-timers/docs/CONTRIBUTING.md

 yarn install
 ```

+This project uses [redis](https://redis.io/) for caching.
+To set up redis copy the `.env.example` file to `.env.local` and edit the `REDIS_URL` key to point to your testing instance.
+Feel free to make a directory `.dev` to store your redis config and `dump.rdb` files.

-## Development Startup
+## Development Server Startup

-Run `yarn dev` to start the development server locally on your system, then visit [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+Start your redis server and then run `yarn dev:data` and `yarn dev` in separate terminals to start the development servers locally on your system, then visit [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+If you do not intend to edit data assets (in `./assets/`) you may choose to run `yarn prebuild` once instead of keeping `yarn dev:data` open.

-## Paths and aliases
+## Directories in this repository

+**Note:** Directory Structure is currently changing, docs will be updated later

-- assets: Contains raw assets and data for staticially generated pages
+- assets: Contains all data assets, images in original resolution and currently unused images
 - pages: Contains all pages and api routes
 - public: Contains files that will get served in `/` alongside the app
-- scripts: Contains project and data generation scripts as well as their utilities
-  - note that all files in here should be ESM and use the `.mjs` file extension.
-They are currently not compatible with utils in `./src/utils`!
+- scripts: (deprecated) old nodejs scripts that haven't been ported yet
 - src:
-  - components: (alias `"@components"`) Contains React components.
-Note that as a convention only the `index.js` of each component is meant to be imported.
-This file should either default export the component or in rare cases named export the component and any Parent/Child components intended to be used with it.
+  - components: Contains React components.
+Note that as a convention only the `index.js` of each component is meant to be imported
+  - scripts: MJS scripts for various tasks in this repository (such as build data bundles)
   - server: new location for all SSG, SSR and related util functions
-  - stores: (alias `"@stores"`) Contains all stores and their logic
+  - stores: Contains all stores and their logic
-  - styles: (alias `"@styles"`) Contains CSS Modules for all pages, the global stylesheet and theme configs
+  - styles: Contains CSS Modules for all pages, the global stylesheet and theme configs
-  - utils: (alias `"@utils"`) contains utility functions
+  - utils: Contains utility functions
     - hooks: contains React hooks
     - server: old SSG utils (currently getting rewritten)

-To make new pages and components you can use the `new` script.
-See `yarn new --help` for more inforation.
+- tests:
+  - \_\_mockups\_\_: Contains mock assets used in tests
+  - scripts: Contains all tests for utils used by scripts in `./src/scripts`.
+Uses `uvu` test runner via `yarn test:scripts`

 ## Environment Variables

+- `REDIS_URL`: `redis://` or `rediss://` url to the redis server to be used for caching.
 - `NEXT_PUBLIC_DOMAIN`: Domain name used for meta images.
 Do not include any preceeding or following slashes or protocols.
-The protocol `https://` will be used by the Meta component.
+The protocol `https://` will be used by the Meta component. (not used in development)

 ## Code Guidelines